nurulizyansyaza/employee-app/README.md

 ## Architecture

 The app is structured around Clean / Hexagonal Architecture.
-The idea is that the core logic has no idea Laravel even exists.
+The core logic is completely framework-agnostic as it has zero knowledge of Laravel and can run in any environment without modification.

 ```
 HTTP layer       app/Http/                    thin controllers, FormRequests, Resources